larsondg2000/VanGogh/README.md

 All three models achieved >90% accuracy during the validation runs after training.
 The models results were fairly close with the Regnet model performing the best.

 ## Image Data
-Images are sorted into two classes: "Van Gogh" and "not Van Gogh".
-The raw images folder has all the images and this is a breakdown of the images.
+A custom dataset was created for the training, testing, and validation.
+Images were downloaded and sorted into two classes: "Van Gogh" and "not Van Gogh".

-Image sources for this project:
+The raw_images folder has all the images and this is the source of the images for this project:

     Van Gogh Images (total paintings/discarded/total in dateset): 605 (http://www.vggallery.com/index.html)